-Paper on Urban Mobility [3].
-Cities all over the world face similar problems, e.g., congestion, road safety, security, pollution, climate change due to $CO_2$ emissions, etc. Since these problems are increasing constantly, humankind pays a high price both in economic and environmental terms, as well as for the health and quality of life of citizens.
+The mobility models followed within metropolitan areas, mainly based on the massive use of the car instead of the public transportation, will soon become unsustainable unless there is a change of citizens' minds and transport policies.
+This fact has been highlighted, for instance, by the European Commission through the Green Paper on Urban Mobility [6].
+Cities all over the world face similar problems, e.g., congestion, road safety, security, pollution, climate change due to CO_2 emissions, etc. Since these problems are increasing constantly, humankind pays a high price both in economic and environmental terms, as well as for the health and quality of life of citizens.
 This money would be better spent for developing more efficient transport systems.

-The main challenge related to urban mobility is that of getting free-flowing greener cities, which are provided with a smarter and accessible urban transport system.
-Agent-based social simulation (ABSS) has been proposed as a suitable manner to tackle this kind of Social-Ecological systems and Environmental Management [14], as well as in Economics [19], Anthropology [15], and Ecology [11].
+The main challenge for urban mobility is that of getting free-flowing greener cities, which are provided with a smarter and accessible urban transport system.
+Agent-based social simulation (ABSS) has been proposed as a suitable manner to tackle this kind of Social-Ecological systems and Environmental Management [14], as well as in Economics [21], Anthropology [15], and Ecology [12].
 ABSS provides a framework for implementing techniques that fulfill the requirements of environmental modelling.
 First, ABSS allows to couple the model of the environment to the social entities that it includes.
-For example, it makes possible to model aspects such as the roles of social interaction and the disaggregated adaptative human decision-making; and second, it enables the study the relationships between the micro-macro levels of decision making, and the emergence of collective behavior as the response to changes in the environment or in the environmental management policies.
+For example, it makes possible to model aspects such as the roles of social interaction and the disaggregated adaptative human decision-making; and second, it enables the study of the relationships between the micro-macro levels of decision making, and the emergence of collective behavior as the response to changes in the environment or in the environmental management policies.